“Zadar has the most beautiful sunset in the world……… applauded at every evening”

 Zadar is situated on the Adriatic Sea in the northwestern part of the Ravni Kotari region.
 The city serves as the seat of Zadar County.
 It sits in the northernmost region of Dalmatia.
 It is about 1 and 40 minutes north of Split and about three hours southwest of Zagreb.

-The city proper covers about ten sq mi with a population of about 75,000, making it the second-largest city in the region of Dalmatia and the fifth-largest city in the country.
+The city proper covers about ten sq mi with a population of about 75,000, making it the second-largest city in the Dalmatia region and the country’s fifth-largest city.

 Map of Zadar, Croatia